The Late Nights & Young Romance Tour

-The Late Nights & Young Romance Tour is the debut concert tour by American singer-songwriter Sombr in support of his debut studio album, I Barely Know Her (2025).
+The Late Nights & Young Romance Tour was the debut concert tour by American singer-songwriter Sombr in support of his debut studio album, I Barely Know Her (2025).
 It began on May 25, 2025, in Dublin, with shows across Australia, North America and Europe.
-It is set to conclude in Indio, California on April 18, 2026, comprising 69 shows.
-Anna Leah, Devon Gabriella and Blu DeTiger served as opening acts.
+The tour concluded in Dublin on March 16, 2026, comprising 68 shows.
+Anna Leah, Devon Gabriella, Blu DeTiger and Charlotte Lawrence served as opening acts.

-The tour has featured duet performances with guest appearances from Sam Smith, Foster the People, Laufey, Cigarettes After Sex, and Suki Waterhouse.
+The tour featured duet performances with guest appearances from Sam Smith, Foster the People, Laufey, and Cigarettes After Sex.
+On the final night of the tour, Sombr performed the Cranberries' song "Linger" (1993) alongside founding members of the band, Mike and Noel Hogan, in Dublin, Ireland.

 Background

 In 2025, Sombr achieved mainstream recognition with the release of the singles "Back to Friends" and "Undressed".
 On August 22, 2025, he released his debut studio album I Barely Know Her, which was met with widespread critical acclaim.
-Rolling Stone described the record as “everything pop has been missing”, while Variety noted that “he sounds like he’s stepped out of the bedroom and onto the big stage, bursting with ideas and equipped with the skills to see them through.”
+Rolling Stone described the record as “everything pop has been missing,” while Variety noted that “he sounds like he’s stepped out of the bedroom and onto the big stage, bursting with ideas and equipped with the skills to see them through.”
 To promote the album, Sombr performed "Back to Friends" in a live appearance on Canal Street in New York City the same day.

 Earlier in the year, Sombr had embarked on a series of European concerts, including multiple sold-out shows in London, Amsterdam, and Cologne.
 Following these performances, in April 2025 he announced his first headlining tour, titled The Late Nights & Young Romance Tour.
 The North American leg was scheduled to begin on September 21, 2025, featuring over twenty dates across the United States and Canada with singer-songwriter Devon Gabriella as the supporting act.

 Set list

-This set list was representative of the show on September 22, 2025, in North Charleston.
-It was not representative of all concerts for the duration of the tour.
+This set list was taken from the show in Madrid on February 24, 2026.
+It does not represent all shows throughout the tour.